rchavers/urbackup-clone-btrfs/README.md

 This script will use btrfs send and receive to make a copy (not technically a clone since the uuids are different) of a working UrBackup folder structure.
 This program can currently only copy to another local filesystem.
 I did not need to have remote (for instance, via ssh) capabilities, however, it can be used with multiple destination btrfs filesystems.
 For example, I have a helper cron script that will mount multiple LUKS encrypted btrfs disks that are rotated offsite as needed.

+Since the program can compare each subvolume on the the source and destination, it can safely be stopped any time.
+The next time it runs, if it finds an interrupted send/receive, it will delete the unfinished subvolume copy and start it over.
+However, the program does NOT resume in the middle of a send/receive.
+This is not a problem for my needs, as even my biggest image copies are only a few hundred gigabytes, so the entire copy takes less than an hour anyway.

 ### Requirements:
 * UrBackup installed using the btrfs filesystem https://www.urbackup.org/
 * Python v3.5+ installed https://www.python.org/